hassant727/TeamSoftwareProject/CS3305TSP/CS3305TSP/ReadMe.md

 > since we're sharing a github repo, this is essential for individual privacy
 >
 ----
-external links
-if the above doesnt work for you(see the link below on how to add enviroment variables) https://stackoverflow.com/questions/42708389/how-to-set-environment-variables-in-pycharm
+> no chnages i just added an alternative smtp loggin option that we can you  if you cant set up your .env file external links if the above doesnt work for you(see the link below on how to add enviroment variables) https://stackoverflow.com/questions/42708389/how-to-set-environment-variables-in-pycharm